mmomtchev/magickwand.js/README.md

 * `--disable-cairo` for `cairo` (always disabled for WASM)

 When disabling the built-in static delegates with `--disable-*-conan`, the ImageMagick configure script will still detect the presence of compatible system libraries and will try to use them, producing a custom binary that will need the dynamically loaded versions of those libraries on your system.
 The system-installed libraries will be detected through the use of the standard `CMake` supplied modules and, when that fails, on Linux and macOS, through `pkg-config`.

-A WASM version built this way will probably lack support for most formats as it is very unlikely that you will have system-installed WASM-version libraries that ImageMagick will detect and use.

 If the WASM binary is rebuilt with no additional libraries, its size will be brought down to 1.5MB compressed with brotli.
 Further reduction is possible by disabling unneeded SWIG wrappers but this requires to manually edit the SWIG source files and to regenerate the C++ files.
 Producing a version that supports only synchronous mode and does not require COOP/COEP is also possible.
 I will consider any offer for commercial support of such dedicated light version.